isomerpages/singapore-customs-cms/_businesses/ASEAN Customs Transit System (ACTS)/registration-and-acts-declaration.md

 Upon registration, Singapore Customs will issue a Trader Identification Number (TIN) to the registered ACTS trader (also known as Principal) and a Personal ID to each registered employee(s) for the submission of declarations in ACTS.
 A Principal can also authorise a different legal entity to submit the ACTS declaration on their behalf by submitting a [Broker/Declarant Authorisation Letter](https://go.gov.sg/acts-broker-rep-aut).
 Both the employee of the Principal Trader and the representative/broker authorised by the Principal Trader can submit the declaration in ACTS.

+The processing of the application takes three working days, upon receipt of complete supporting documents.

 ## Step 2: Obtain a Guarantee

 Before the commencement of a transit journey, ACTS traders are required to lodge a single journey or multiple journey guarantee in the country of departure where the goods are loaded:<br>